-The Favourite is nominated for Best Picture at this year’s Academy Awards and for Best Film and Best British Film at the BAFTAs.
+The Favourite was nominated for Best Picture at this year’s Academy Awards and won the award for Best British Film at the BAFTAs.
 KFTV looks at the movie’s stately home UK locations.

 Yorgos Lanthimos’ film is set in the early 18th century and follows two women, played by Emma Stone and Rachel Weisz, as they compete for the affections of Olivia Colman’s deeply unhappy Queen Anne.

 Adam Richards was supervising location manager on the movie.

 “Initially, we travelled the length and breadth of the country looking for suitable properties for this film and must have looked at over fifty but in the end, as with a lot of scouting, budgetary restraints meant that we had to find locations within travelling distance of the production office in north London,” Richards tells KFTV.

 Hatfield House, a 17th century stately home just over 20 miles north of London, became a key location.

 Scenes were also shot at Hampton Court Palace, which is closer to central London than Hatfield and dates back to the early 16th century.

 “When filming in any historic property, protecting the fabric of the building is always uppermost in your mind,” says Richards.

 “Nowadays, film crews are a lot more respectful of where they are filming than perhaps they were 20 years ago due, in part possibly to properties being more accessible and crews being more understanding and educated to the fragility of these buildings.”